LukeGrahamLandry/llvm_of_jvm/README.md

 - overloaded functions name mangling
 - automaticlly call `_clinit_` on every class that needs it
 - figure out what a `char` is
+- garbage collection
+- exceptions instead of assertions for bounds checks

 ## Libraries Used